Mass & Tumor Removal for Dogs & Cats in St. George, UT

 I found a lump on my pet — is it an emergency?

 Most lumps are not emergencies, but they should always be checked promptly.
 It is impossible to tell from the outside whether a mass is harmless or something more serious, so the safest step is to have one of our veterinarians evaluate it.
-Request an appointment and we will take a look and recommend the right next step.
+Once we open, request an appointment and we'll take a look and recommend the right next step.

 How do you know if a mass is cancerous?